Saritasa/ios-development-guides/README.md

 Separate project by modules, for example `Login`, `Settings`, etc. For each module create a folder in a file system and add it to the xcode project, that way when you add files in this category using xcode the files by default will go in correct folder in a file system.
 Place all xib and sotryboards files and classes related to a module together.

+You can place common files/classes that are used by many modules in separate folder/category.
+It's often the case for models.

 ## Autolayout

 Use autolayout for relatively static content.
 If content is very dynamic consider to manually caluclate sizes and frames of views (`UIView.layoutSubviews` and `UIViewController.viewDidLayoutSubviews` is the best place for this)